Tuesday, 22 February 2011

 So we wear the correct apparel, maintain the appropriate etiquette and keep up appearances.

-Some previous experience of letting go and becoming vulnerable can also remind us that people can recoil, or reject us for our pain.
+Negative experiences of letting go and becoming vulnerable can also remind us that people can recoil, or reject our pain.

 In the end it may seem safer to simply step away to prevent the inevitable shattering of beauty at our clumsy touch.